AriFordsham/GHCWiki/commentary/coding-style.md

 ## Warnings

-We are aiming to make the GHC code warning-free for all warnings turned on by
+We are aiming to make the GHC code warning-free, for all warnings turned on by

 ```wiki
 -Wall -fno-warn-name-shadowing
 ```

-and as such the build sets these flags for the stage 2 compiler, and the validate script, which is used to test the build before commiting, additionally sets the `-Werror` flag.
+The build automatically sets these flags for the stage 2 compiler.

+The [validate script](testing-patches), which is used to test the build before commiting, additionally sets the `-Werror` flag.
 As the `-Werror` flag is not set during normal builds, during development warnings will be printed but won't halt the build.

 Currently we are some way from our goal, so many modules have a